Cheese Steaks, Amish culture, and steel are a few things we instantly correlate with Pennsylvania, but what is

 Declaration of Indenpendence

 On July 2, the Lee resolution for independence was approved by Congress in Philadelphia with no opposing votes.
-The Lee resolution determined that the Thirteen Colonies in America were “free and independent States”, separated from the British Empire and creating what became the United States of America.
+The Lee resolution determined that the Thirteen Colonies in America were “free and independent States,” separated from the British Empire, creating what became the United States of America.

 On the 4th of July, the states formally announced the decision and why the thirteen states considered themselves independent and no longer under British rule.
 It was the first collective step into independence and the creation of the United States of America.
-The declaration of independence was prepared by a committee of five, whose members were Benjamin Franklin, Livingston Robert, Sherman Roger, Thomas Jefferson, and John Adams.
-Thomas Jefferson composed the original draft of the document, which was edited by Congress to produce the final version.
+The declaration of independence was prepared by a committee of five members: Benjamin Franklin, Livingston Robert, Sherman Roger, Thomas Jefferson, and John Adams.
+Thomas Jefferson composed the original draft of the document, which Congress edited to produce the final version.

 Pennsylvania is also known for being one of the original colonies and the second state to ratify the constitution, officially becoming the second state to enter the union.
-Besides Pennsylvania, the other original thirteen colonies were Virginia, Massachusetts, Rhode Island, Connecticut, New Hampshire, New York, New Jersey, Delaware, Maryland, North Carolina, South Carolina, and Georgia.
+Besides Pennsylvania, the original thirteen colonies were Virginia, Massachusetts, Rhode Island, Connecticut, New Hampshire, New York, New Jersey, Delaware, Maryland, North Carolina, South Carolina, and Georgia.

 After receiving a land grant from Charles II, king of England, in 1681, William Penn founded the colony of Pennsylvania.
 The colony of one of the most important of the restoration colonies, and it was kept as a property of the Penn family until the American Revolution.

 Located in Philadelphia, the Liberty Bell is s an iconic symbol of American independence and one of the country’s most recognizable historical objects.
 Today located in independence National historical park, it used to be placed on the steeple of the Pennsylvania State House (Independence Hall) across the street.